Anwarvic/Speaker-Recognition/README.md

 The output from this step can be found at `audio` directory inside the `outpath` directory defined in the configuration file.

 ### 2. Structure
-The file responsible for the fea
+This step is done in the `data_init.py` script as well.
+By structuring, I mean create index files and idmap files for Sidekit to use.
+Basically, we need to create three files at least:

+- `enroll_idmap.h5`: HDF5 file that maps the enroll acoustic features to speakers.
+- `test_trails.txt`: text file that enumerates the trials that we need to evaluate our model upon.
+- `test_ndx.h5`: HDF5 file that saves the index of test files and their speakers generated from `test_trials.txt`.

 ### 3. Feature Extraction
-The file responsible for the feature extraction is also `data_init.py` in which I extract features from the preprocessed audio files and save them into a new folder called `feat` at the `outpath` directory.
+The file responsible for the feature extraction is `extract_features.py` in which I extract features from the preprocessed audio files and save them into a new folder called `feat` at the directory represented by `outpath` yaml variable.

-This process uses the following configuration in `conf.yaml`:
+This process uses the following yaml variables inside `conf.yaml`:

 - `features`: the list of features to be extracted.
 The list of features I used are These features are `fb`: Filter Banks, `cep`: Cepstral Coefficients, `eneregy` and `vad`: Voice Activity Detection.
 If you chose `vad` within the least of features, you need to set the alogrithm that will be used between either `snr` or `energy`.
 I chose `snr`: Signal-to-Noise Ratio.
 If you don't want to include anyone of them, just comment the line that contains the feature.
 - `cepstral_coefficients`: the number of cepstral coeffiecients to be used when applyig MFCC.